Infinite-dimensional Thurston theory and transcendental dynamics II: classification of entire functions with escaping singular orbits: Introduction

-Items (1),(3) and (4) are either proved in \cite{IDTT1} or their proof is completely analogous.
+Items (1),(3) and (4) are proved analogously as in \cite{IDTT1}.
 Therefore, the ``heaviest'' item is the construction of $\mathcal{C}_f$.
-The main difference from the exponential case in \cite{IDTT1} is that additional analysis of the parameter space is needed.
-It is accomplished in Section~\ref{subsec:prel_constructions}.
+The main difference from the exponential case in \cite{IDTT1} is that an additional analysis of the parameter space is required (Section~\ref{subsec:prel_constructions}).

+The invariant subset $\mathcal{C}_f$ is a substantial generalization of the corresponding construction in the exponential case \cite{IDTT1}: the biggest difficulty is to produce precise estimates so that $\mathcal{C}_f$ were invariant.